callstack/repack/CONTRIBUTING.md

 ## Reporting issues

-You can report issues on our [bug tracker](https://github.com/callstack/nativepack/issues).
+You can report issues on our [bug tracker](https://github.com/callstack/repack/issues).
 Please follow the issue template when opening an issue.

 ## License

-By contributing to `@callstack/nativepack`, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to Re.pack, you agree that your contributions will be licensed under its **MIT** license.